epam/edp-install/docs/user-guide/customize-cd-pipeline.md

   !!! note
       Pay attention to the appropriate annotation (EDP versions of all stages can be found on [GitHub](https://github.com/epam/edp-library-stages/tree/master/src/com/epam/edp/stages/impl/ci/impl)).

-* Run the job to check that your new stage has been runnig during the execution.
+* Run the job to check that your new stage has been running during the execution.

 ## Redefine a Default Stage Logic via Custom Global Pipeline Libraries